MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nn-shobjidl_core-iupdateidlist.md

 ## -description

-Provides a method to update the <a href="/windows/desktop/api/shtypes/ns-shtypes-itemidlist">ITEMIDLIST</a> of the child of an folder object.
+Provides a method to update the <a href="/windows/desktop/api/shtypes/ns-shtypes-itemidlist">ITEMIDLIST</a> of the child of a folder object.

 ## -inheritance